 There are many different facets involved in the construction of a building, which necessarily creates the need for the involvement of many different people and products.
 Owners, architects, general contractors, subcontractors, suppliers, and manufacturers all have a degree of responsibility in providing a safe work environment.
 When a construction site accident occurs, these individuals and entities can be held responsible for inadequate safety provisions.
 The general contractor and all subcontractors are required to provide a reasonably safe workplace, warn of hazards, coordinate job safety, and supervise compliance with safety specifications.

 Serious injuries and medical problems can result from some of the following construction-related accidents: roof falls; crane accidents; scaffolding accidents; lifting equipment failure; electric shock; fires and explosions; contact with operating equipment and structure failure.
 As personal injury attorneys, we are devoted to helping our clients establish responsibility for such accidents.
-We also evaluate and prove the damages and collect the settlements or judgments, which fully and fairly compensate our clients.
+We also evaluate and seek the damages to compensate our clients.
 These cases require immediate attention in order to preserve evidence and establish responsibility.

-Our seasoned construction site accident attorneys, along with our team of paralegals, investigators and in-house medical staff, have been successfully representing victims and families of construction site accidents since 1919.
+Our seasoned construction site accident attorneys, along with our team of paralegals, and investigators have been representing victims and families of construction site accidents.
 We handle all of the details and are prepared to help our clients get through the hardships and stress created by a construction site accident.